aliirfaan/laravel-simple-otp/README.md

 ## Features

 * Generate random OTP based on length
+* Generate random OTP based on type (Numeric, alphanumeric)
 * Associate OTP code with a model object using the object id and object type
-* Hash OTP code for better security
+* OTP code is hashed for better security
 * Validate OTP code based on presence, equality and expiry
 * Throws custom exceptions
-* Events for OTP expired, OTP not found, OTP not matched

 ## Requirements